maximbilan/iOS-AirDrop-Custom-Data/README.md

 If the document type you are adding is a custom document type, or a document type that iOS does not already know about, you will need to define the UTI for the document type.

-<b>To add a new UTI do the following:</b><br>
+<b>To add a new UTI do the following:</b>

-1. In your Xcode project select the target you want to add the new UTI to.<br>
+1. In your Xcode project select the target you want to add the new UTI to.
-2. Select the Info tab.<br>
+2. Select the Info tab.
-3. Click on the disclosure button for Exported UTIs.<br>
+3. Click on the disclosure button for Exported UTIs.
-4. Click the “+” button.<br>
+4. Click the “+” button.
-5. Select “Add Exported UTI”.<br>
+5. Select “Add Exported UTI”.
 6. In the Description field, fill in a description of the UTI.
 In the Identifier field, fill in the identifier for the UTI.
-In the Conforms To field fill in the list of UTIs that this new UTI conforms to.<br>
+In the Conforms To field fill in the list of UTIs that this new UTI conforms to.
-7. Toggle the “Additional imported UTI properties” disclosure triangle to open up a table where you can add some additional information.<br>
+7. Toggle the “Additional imported UTI properties” disclosure triangle to open up a table where you can add some additional information.
 8. Click in the empty table and a list of items that can be added to the table will be displayed.
-9. Type in “UTTypeTagSpecification”.<br>
+9. Type in “UTTypeTagSpecification”.
-10. Set the type to Dictionary.<br>
+10. Set the type to Dictionary.
-11. Click the disclosure triangle to open it, and click the + button in the table row to add an entry.<br>
+11. Click the disclosure triangle to open it, and click the + button in the table row to add an entry.
-12. For the “New item” change the name to “public.filename-extension”.<br>
+12. For the “New item” change the name to “public.filename-extension”.
-13. For the type of the item change it to “Array”.<br>
+13. For the type of the item change it to “Array”.
-14. Toggle open the item you just added and click the + button in the table row.<br>
+14. Toggle open the item you just added and click the + button in the table row.
 15. For item 0 change the “value” to the file extension of your document.
-For example, txt, pdf, docx, etc.<br>
+For example, txt, pdf, docx, etc.

 For example:<br>
 ![alt tag](https://raw.github.com/maximbilan/ios_airdrop_custom_data/master/img/img1.png)